cloudtraveler/avxlabs-docs/ace_security/docs/questions.md

 9. Name the `Aviatrix` gateway where `ThreatIQ` has detected malicious inbound attacks.

 10. Name 3 domains where egress connectivity is being attempted, but denied.

+11. Gateway Learned CIDR Approval is enabled on `transit-aws`.
+What is the pending learned CIDR?